txmod/TXImageSynthApp/README.md

 Download and install SC3-plugins (https://supercollider.github.io/SC3-plugins)

 ## TO START APP
-Open the file TXImageSynthApp.scd from inside SuperCollider with SC3-plugins installed.
+Open the file TXImageSynthApp/blob/main.scd from inside SuperCollider with SC3-plugins installed.
 Select the whole document - press Cmd+A (MacOS) / Ctrl+A (Win).
 Evaluate the code - press Shift+Return.
 Once the app starts, click on the Help button to open the Help Window.